 Don’t Stop with a Case – Get Upsie Protection, too

 Picking up an OtterBox case is a great way to protect your new phone, but you shouldn’t stop there.
-Add on an Upsie subscription warranty
+Add on an Upsie phone protection plan

-for even more thorough protection.
+for even more thorough coverage.
 If your case fails to protect your phone, Upsie’s accident protection will!
-Plus, cases cannot protect from manufacturing and battery defects like an Upsie warranty.
+Plus, cases cannot guard from manufacturing and battery defects like an Upsie protection.